Key-Point-Driven Mathematical Reasoning Distillation of Large Language Model: Method

 \subsection{Data Generation from LLMs}

 When given a mathematical dataset, our primary task is to utilize an LLM to generate a reasoning process for each mathematical problem in the dataset.
 By doing so, we augment the mathematical dataset to construct the distillation dataset.
-Furthermore, in stage 3, our KPDD method employs two distillation approaches: one distills the SLM to generate CoT rationales for problem-solving, and the other distills the SLM to generate PoT rationales for problem-solving.
+Furthermore, in stage 2, our KPDD method employs two distillation approaches: one distills the SLM to generate CoT rationales for problem-solving, and the other distills the SLM to generate PoT rationales for problem-solving.
 In other words, our KPDD method can be divided into two approaches: KPDD-CoT and KPDD-PoT.
+Here is a data generation process for KPDD-CoT.
+Furthermore, the data generation process for KPDD-PoT is similar to that of KPDD-CoT, with the detailed procedure for KPDD-PoT provided in Appendix~\ref{sec:dgkp}.